CSKA gymnastics coach. Sports complex gymnastics CSKA

 Basketball

 For children from 6 years old.
-Today SDUSHOR CSKA is considered one of the strongest among the numerous basketball schools in Russia.
-80% of the Moscow national team are graduates of the CSKA basketball sports school.
-Also, pupils of the school also form the backbone of the Russian team.
+Today SDYUSHOR CSKA is considered one of the strongest among the many basketball schools in Russia.
+80% of the Moscow national team are graduates of the CSKA Basketball Sports School.
+Also, the school's students also form the backbone of the Russian national team.

 For children from 4 years old.